xcart/xcart-docs/_pages/kb_en/modules/wishlist.md

      <div class="column" markdown="span"><i>product details page</i>![already-in.png]({{site.baseurl}}/attachments/ref_60uS71VK/already-in.png)</div>
    </div>

 The wishlist page in the store frontend can be reached from:

 * the site header
   ![header.png]({{site.baseurl}}/attachments/ref_60uS71VK/header.png)
-* the quick menu in the up right corner
+* the quick menu in the upper right-hand corner
   ![account-popup.png]({{site.baseurl}}/attachments/ref_60uS71VK/account-popup.png)

 The store admin can also check the customer's wishlist in the _Wishlist_ tab of a user profile (**Users** -> **Users list**) in the Admin area: